As a full-time RV'er, Stephanie writes about many natural wonders to be found in the U.S. National Parks and Monuments are her favorites.

 If you will be camping or RVing, there are usually a number of campgrounds to choose from in the larger parks, but many don't take reservations.
 If you plan to stay at one of the non-reservable sites during a busy time of year, you should plan to get to the park early in the morning or you may be out of luck.
 When camping in an RV, do check ahead for size limitations.
 Many National Park campgrounds can only accommodate rigs that are 35' or less.

 At campgrounds that do take reservations, make your reservation well in advance through the National Park Service website, www.Recreation.gov.
-Check your National Park camping directory or an on-line site for campground information.
+Check your National Park camping directory or an online for campground information.

 Safety Tips for National Parks Visitors

-Each National Park has a brochure and, usually, a park newspaper which tells about the history, ecology, animal life and sights in the park.
-There is usually an article about safely that is well worth reading before you venture out on your own.
-Consult a Ranger at the visitor center about visit and pay close attention to the park's rules and safety tips.
-Be sure to get advice from the knowledgeable Park Rangers if you are exploring or camping in the back country.
+Each National Park has a brochure and, usually, a park newspaper that describes the history, ecology, animal life, and sights in the park.
+There is usually an article about safety that is well worth reading before you venture out on your own.
+Consult a Ranger at the visitor center and pay close attention to the park's rules and safety tips.
+Be sure to get advice from the knowledgeable Park Rangers if you are exploring or camping in the backcountry.